 Challenge #3: Teacher pacing - Some teachers may not adhere to the suggested pacing as recommended by the Office of Mathematics.
-The suggested pacing was developed to enable all students to be exposed to all major content of Algebra I. For several reasons, some teachers may only expose students to part of the major content in Algebra I. Therefore, students may not receive instruction on the major content of the course and then may be less successful on the MCAP Algebra I assessment.
+The suggested pacing was developed to enable all students to be exposed to all major content of Algebra I. Therefore, students may not receive instruction on the major content of the course and then may be less successful on the MCAP Algebra I assessment.
 The strategies of the Office of Mathematics are to educate school administration about the pacing guidelines, to educate teachers about the pacing guidelines, and to monitor teacher class pacing through classroom walk throughs and observations.

 Challenge #4: Student unfinished learning - Due to the pandemic and other factors, students may enter Algebra I with some unfinished learning from middle school.
-The strategies of the Office of Mathematics are to continually educate teachers about implementing a variety of learning activities, including differentiating with small groups, teaching mini-lessons, using just-in-time instruction, and utilizing Dreambox and First in Math. if available.
+The strategies of the Office of Mathematics are to continually educate teachers about implementing a variety of learning activities, including differentiating with small groups, teaching mini-lessons, using just-in-time instruction, and utilizing Dreambox and First in Math, if available.